-Heading to the doctor’s office: Many healthcare providers use SSNs as unique identifiers for their patients; however, Identity Theft 911 advises that giving them your — or your child’s — number is not necessary.
-If you opt not to share your child’s SSN, ask if you can instead provide the last four digits of their SSN or other identifying information, such as your driver’s license, according to the Federal Trade Commission (FTC).
+Heading to the doctor’s office: Many healthcare providers use SSNs as unique identifiers for their patients; however, Identity Theft 911 advises that giving them your — or your child’s — number is not necessary If you opt not to share your child’s SSN, ask if you can instead provide the last four digits of their SSN or other identifying information, such as your driver’s license, according to the FTC.

 Bottom line: If you’re unsure as to why an organization may be requesting your child’s SSN, the FTC recommends that you ask how the information is collected, used, stored and thrown away.
 There are other ways to identify you or your child, according to the FTC, including a birth certificate or driver’s license — see if alternate forms of ID will suffice.